VigaNik/LeafDiseaseClassification/README.md

 # LeafDiseaseClassification
-Final project in Introduction to Artificial Intelligence Course by Nikita Nedostoup and Meir Moussaffi
+Final project in Introduction to Artificial Intelligence Course by Nikita Nedostoup, Rotem Adar, and Meir Moussaffi